AjjMC/ajjnn/README.md

 > [!NOTE]
 > Layers, activation functions, and other operations are referred to as *modules*.

 The datapack is limited to neural networks trained in PyTorch using ``torch.nn.Sequential``.
 At the moment, the ``torch.nn.Linear`` layer is implemented, along with the activation functions ``torch.nn.ReLU`` and ``torch.nn.HardSigmoid``.
-The provided Python script ``convert.py`` converts a PyTorch model to an mcfunction file, setting up an NBT tag structure for inference.
+The provided Python script ``convert.py`` converts a PyTorch model to an mcfunction file, setting up an SNBT structure for inference.
 Dropout layers ``torch.nn.Dropout``, used during the training process, are skipped, and an argmax function can be optionally applied by the script after the last module, useful for classification models.
 The model parameters are rounded to a three decimal point precision to be compatible with the datapack's floating point arithmetic.
 Due to the large number of command executions involved, the number of input features and network width cannot exceed 784.
 However, there is no limit to network depth.
 The number of ticks a forward pass takes increases with both the width and the depth of the network but not with the number of input features.
 All converted models are automatically stored in ``./data/ajjnn/function/model/`` as ``<model_name>.mcfunction``, where the name can be specified.
 They can then be loaded using ``/function ajjnn:__load {model:<model_name>}``, making them ready for inference.

 ## Available Demos